sjmcpherson/Front-End-Developer-Learnings/HTML.md

 <h2>HTML Coding Tips</h2>

- - HTML5 Doctype &lt;!DOCTYPE html&gt;
+ - HTML5 Doctype &lt;!doctype html&gt;
  - Doctype must be first on page or IE will revert to Quirks Mode (Dreamweaver Templates can mess with this)
  - The Protocol-relative URL &lt;img src="//domain.com/img/logo.png"&gt; Note: Avoid using protocol relative URLs for stylesheets as IE7 & 8 will download the file twice.
 For More Info http://paulirish.com/2010/the-protocol-relative-url/
  - HTML5 Inputs with graceful degredation: type=search, email, url, number, and tel